05 Sep Lawn Care Like A Minnesotan: Winterize Your Yard the Right Way

 When you’re preparing for your final mow of the year, lower the mower height to a half inch below your summer mowing height (about one inch less than the previous mow).
 This prepares your lawn for winter by protecting it from diseases and bacteria.
 If you have the ability, grass clippings should be left on the lawn to provide nutrients and protect the crowns of the grass plants.

 Undoubtedly, you fertilized your lawn this summer, but that just isn’t enough.
-By late September, early October, that fertilizer has run its course, and the grass needs to be refueled.
+By late September or early October, that fertilizer has run its course, and the grass needs to be refueled.
 Fall fertilization for your lawn is especially important in thickening grass roots and protecting it from disease.

-Fall aeration goes hand in hand with fertilization, and it is often disregarded as an important step in winterizing your lawn.
-Aerating your lawn will decrease soil compaction, remove excess thatch and give your grass some breathing room to grow strong.
-Through aeration, not only will the fertilizer be able to reach the roots more easily, sunlight, water and oxygen can better reach the soil to improve nutritional value and overall health.
+Fall aeration goes hand in hand with fertilization, but it is often disregarded as an important step in winterizing your lawn.
+Aerating your lawn will decrease soil compaction, remove excess thatch, and give your grass some breathing room to grow strong.
+Through aeration, not only will the fertilizer be able to reach the roots more easily, but sunlight, water, and oxygen can better reach the soil to improve nutritional value and overall health.

 What would autumn in Minneapolis be like without the leaves changing and tumbling down to the ground?
 Not an autumn I want to be a part of.
-But, with the beauty comes the unavoidable duty of raking up all those maple and oak leaves.
+But with the beauty comes the unavoidable duty of raking up all those maple and oak leaves.
 If you rake, make sure you aren’t leaving excess piles on your yard, blocking sunlight.
-If you want a quick and easy mulch – take your mower, and go for a spin in your yard with the blades at full speed.
+If you want a quick and easy mulch, take your mower out and go for a spin in your yard with the blades at full speed.
 Make sure you don’t over mulch, though.
 Large piles of leaves do not break down quickly, so it will block sunlight and suffocate your lawn.

-If you’re in the market for fall lawn care services near Minneapolis, or need help preparing your yard for winter, then don’t hesitate to give the landscaping experts at KG Landscape a call today!
-Our dedicated staff is on-call, ready to help you beautify your home.
+If you’re in the market for fall lawn care services near Minneapolis, or need help preparing your yard for winter, then don’t hesitate to give the landscaping experts at KG Landscape a call today at 763 568-7251!
+If emailing is more your style, you can message us using our quick quote system.
+Our dedicated staff is on call, ready to help you beautify your home.